Xanthine

 Xanthine is subsequently converted to uric acid by the action of the xanthine oxidase enzyme.

-Use and manufacturing
+Use and production

-Xanthine is used as a drug precursor for human and animal medications, and is manufactured as a pesticide ingredient.
+Xanthine is used as a drug precursor for human and animal medications, and is produced as a pesticide ingredient.

 Clinical significance

 Derivatives of xanthine (known collectively as xanthines) are a group of alkaloids commonly used for their effects as mild stimulants and as bronchodilators, notably in the treatment of asthma or influenza symptoms.
 In contrast to other, more potent stimulants like sympathomimetic amines, xanthines mainly act to oppose the actions of adenosine, and increase alertness in the central nervous system.

 Toxicity

 Methylxanthines (methylated xanthines), which include caffeine, aminophylline, IBMX, paraxanthine, pentoxifylline, theobromine, theophylline, and 7-methylxanthine (heteroxanthine), among others, affect the airways, increase heart rate and force of contraction, and at high concentrations can cause cardiac arrhythmias.
 In high doses, they can lead to convulsions that are resistant to anticonvulsants.
 Methylxanthines induce gastric acid and pepsin secretions in the gastrointestinal tract.
 Methylxanthines are metabolized by cytochrome P450 in the liver.

-If swallowed, inhaled, or exposed to the eyes in high amounts, xanthines can be harmful, and may cause an allergic reaction if applied topically.
+If swallowed, inhaled, or exposed to the eyes in high amounts, xanthines can be harmful, and they may cause an allergic reaction if applied topically.